seetaresearch/dragon/docs/api/python/dragon.rst

   : Load a shared library.

   `masked_assign(...) <dragon/masked_assign.html>`_
-  : Assign the value to ref where mask is **1**.
+  : Assign the value to input where mask is 1.

   `masked_select(...) <dragon/masked_select.html>`_
-  : Select the elements where the given mask is **1**.
+  : Select the elements of input where mask is 1.

   `name_scope(...) <dragon/name_scope.html>`_
   : Context-manager to nest the name as prefix for operations.

   `nonzero(...) <dragon/nonzero.html>`_
-  : Return the indices of non-zero elements.
+  : Return the index of non-zero elements.

   `ones(...) <dragon/ones.html>`_
   : Return a tensor filled with ones.

   `ones_like(...) <dragon/ones_like.html>`_
-  : Return a tensor shaping like another filled with ones.
+  : Return a tensor of ones with shape as the other.

   `one_hot(...) <dragon/one_hot.html>`_
   : Return the one-hot representation for input.